jnsahaj/lumen/README.md

 # Directly commit using the generated message
 lumen draft | git commit -F -
+# Directly commit using the generated message with bullet points
+lumen outline | git commit -F -
 ```

 If you are using [lazygit](https://github.com/jesseduffield/lazygit), you can add this to the [user config](https://github.com/jesseduffield/lazygit/blob/master/docs/Config.md)